automationbroker/apb/docs/developers.md

 ### Major Version Bump

-We will increment the major version whenever an API breaking change is introduced to the Service Bundle spec.
+We will increment the major version whenever an API breaking change is introduced to the APB spec.
 Some examples include:

 * Introduction/deletion of a required field
 * Changing the yaml format